Carlos Correa Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- Correa has five doubles, a triple, four home runs and 13 walks while hitting .198.
+- Correa is hitting .200 with five doubles, a triple, five home runs and 13 walks.

-- In nine games this year (31.0%), Correa has picked up an RBI, and in four of those games (13.8%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Correa has had an RBI in 10 games this year (33.3%), including four multi-RBI outings (13.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.